Progressive Dinner: Walking Foodie Tour of Old Town Scottsdale

 Stop 1: Aridus Wine Company

 Start your exploration with a glass of Arizona wine at Aridus Wine Company’s Old Town tasting room.
 Arizona wines grow in different regions of the state.
 The grapes in Aridus wines come from their vineyards near Willcox in southeastern Arizona.
-Here in Scottsdale, opt for a five-wine tasting or buy any single glass for $10.
+Here in Scottsdale, opt for a five-wine tasting or buy any single glass for about $10.
 Try the crisp and refreshing Tank 16 white blend or the more tropical Sauvignon Blanc, winner of the 2017 San Francisco International Wine Competition before you begin your gourmet night on the town.

 Walk east on Main Street.
 Cross Scottsdale Road and continue east to Brown Avenue.
 The Mission restaurant is located ½-block south on Brown on your left. .